kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/ECEN 404 Updates.md

 - Worked on integrated PCB layout in Altium

 Nomar:
+- Worked on Integrated PCB layout in Altium
+- Verified 4:1 MUX to send to Sandia
+- Worked on User Manual for 4:1 MUX for Sandia radiation testing

 Week (3/4 - 3/8)

 General:
+- Presented Status Update #4
 - Finalized subsystem PCBs (assembly and testing)
 - Shipped to Sandia
 - Ordered integrated PCB layout